akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 deploy, activate, and manage properties, edge hostnames, and content provider (CP) codes.

-For more information about properties, see [Property Manager documentation](https://learn.akamai.com/en-us/products/core_features/property_manager.html).
+For more information about properties, see the [Property Manager documentation](https://learn.akamai.com/en-us/products/core_features/property_manager.html).

 ## Prerequisites